faizk/pc-tutorial-in-haskell/README.md

 ```

 ## TODO
-- [ ] multi-line input in the REPL
+* [ ] multi-line input in the REPL
     - (note that the parser itself is OK with
--     input spanning multiple-lines; the REPL is at the moment
+      input spanning multiple-lines; it is the REPL that is (at the moment)
--     limited to one-line S-expressions)
+      limited to one-line S-expressions)
-- [ ] Just for fun, try implementing garbage collection
+* [ ] Just for fun, try implementing garbage collection
--